iPlumb3r/HelloWorld/Machine/7_InitializeMachine/CreateNonRootUser.md

 Create a new user named "babonet13" :
 <pre><code>$ sudo adduser babonet13</code></pre>
-> Follow the instructions and define it a password
+> Follow the instructions and define it a password.

 Allow the user "babonet13" to - sometimes - act as "root" by adding it in the "sudo" group :
 <pre><code>$ adduser babonet13 sudo</code></pre>